yanlutao-scut/yanlutao-scut.github.io/index.md

 **Currently I am sincerely seeking for RA/Mphill/Phd Postion for 2025 fall!**

 My goal is to make comprehensible and simple art in the future.
 I grow up in Foshan.
 In my spare time, I like 🛹🏸 or any other playful sport.
 If you are interested in any aspect of me, I would love to chat and collaborate.
-Free to Talk & Free to Talk & [Email](mailto:lutaoyan@foxmail.com)🙌
+Free to Talk & [Email](mailto:lutaoyan@foxmail.com)🙌

 ## Academic Experience